How can I transfer my mobile number to giffgaff?

 If you are looking for information about how to transfer your giffgaff number to another giffgaff SIM, please have a look at this article about SIM Swap instead.

-Transferring your phone number from a mobile provider to another requires a Porting Authorisation Code (or PAC code).
+Transferring your phone number from a mobile provider to another requires a Porting Authorisation Code (PAC).
 You must ask your previous mobile operator for the code and then give it to giffgaff.
 If you need the contact details for your previous operator, you can find them here.

 2. Prepare for the transfer